Collection Chocolate Museum

 A luxury item for everyone

 You can find out more about the development of chocolate into a luxury treat for everyone in our cultural history section.
-In the 19. and In the 20th century, chocolate slowly became more affordable in the course of industrialization and colonization.
+In the 19th and 20th centuries, chocolate slowly became more affordable as a result of industrialization and colonization.
 Nevertheless, cocoa and chocolates remained a gift for special occasions.

 Early advertising boom

-Two historical store fittings show how elaborately decorated packaging for cocoa and chocolate products was presented in the old days.
-You can find out more about the development of chocolate into a luxury food for everyone in our cultural history section.
+Two historical store fittings show how elaborately decorated packaging for cocoa and chocolate products was presented in the past.
+You can find out more about the development of chocolate into a treat for everyone in our cultural history section.

 In 1887, a groundbreaking attraction was invented: the chocolate vending machine.
 You can admire one of these historic machines in our collection and operate it - just like 100 years ago.

-A look back at the early history of advertising and sales promotion is provided by the 30 or so magnificent chocolate vending machines in our collection, which could be found in New York train stations, on the Zugspitze or on the Champs-Elysées at the end of the 19th century.
-Who doesn’t remember the days of the unforgettable collector’s pictures that you could keep in specially made albums?
-Initially intended as a promotional tool for sample packs, they were soon so successful that they were used as a fully-fledged sales form.
+A look back at the early history of advertising and sales promotion is provided by the 30 or so magnificent chocolate vending machines in our collection, which could be found at the end of the 19th century in train stations in New York, on the Zugspitze or on the Champs-Elysées.
+Who doesn't remember the time of the unforgettable collector's pictures, which could be kept in specially made albums.
+Initially intended as an advertising medium for sample packs, they were soon so successful that they were used as a fully-fledged form of sales.